-- A cover page listing the project title, all project team members (including their titles, affiliations, and project roles), proposed project period, and total budget request (two pages maximum). - A proposal narrative (12 pages maximum) containing the following: - Discussion about the significance and potential impact of the proposed project and its alignment with one or more of UNL's grand challenge themes. - A plan of work that describes: - the project's vision, goal, and specific objectives; - the proposed approach; - what is novel in the proposed approach and how it represents a significant new opportunity; - the project's potential to advance research, scholarship, and creative activity as well as education and engagement at UNL; - the project's alignment with institutional priorities; and - a project evaluation plan. - A project leadership and management strategy that details the relevant experience and expertise of the PI, essential project personnel, and other team members and strategies for substantive interdisciplinary engagement and collaboration.
-Proposals must contain evidence that the PIs and essential project personnel are able to provide the level of effort (and mentorship, where relevant) necessary to advance project goals. - A project collaboration plan that describes intentional efforts to integrate colleagues from the arts and humanities into the proposed activities in a substantive way. - A plan for diversity, equity, and inclusion that will increase the participation of underrepresented individuals, groups, or institutions in meaningful ways.
+- A cover page (two pages maximum) listing the project title, all project team members (including their titles, affiliations, and project roles), the proposed project period, and total budget request.
+Also indicate whether funds are included for external collaborators and/or human subjects research. - Project summary/specific aims (one page maximum) outlining: 1) the challenge or opportunity to be addressed, project vision and goals, and alignment with one or more of UNL's grand challenge themes; 2) activities that will be supported, specific aims/objectives, and associated methods; and 3) project innovation/novelty and expected impacts. - A proposal narrative (15 pages maximum) containing the following: - Discussion about the significance and potential impact of the proposed project and its alignment with one or more of UNL's grand challenge themes. - A plan of work that describes: - the project's vision, goal, and specific objectives; - the proposed approach; - what is novel in the proposed approach and how it represents a significant new opportunity; - the project's potential to advance research, scholarship, and creative activity as well as education and engagement at UNL; - the project's alignment with institutional priorities; and - a project evaluation plan. - A project leadership and management strategy that details the relevant experience and expertise of the PI, essential project personnel, and other team members and strategies for substantive interdisciplinary engagement and collaboration.
+Proposals must contain evidence that the PIs and essential project personnel are able to provide the level of effort (and mentorship, where relevant) necessary to advance project goals. - A plan for diversity, equity, and inclusion that will increase the participation of underrepresented individuals, groups, or institutions in meaningful ways. - A collaboration plan describing how interdisciplinary convergence will be achieved.
+If the proposal is led by faculty from the educational, life, physical, or social sciences; technology; engineering; or mathematics, the plan should describe efforts to intentionally integrate colleagues from the arts and/or humanities into the proposed activities in a substantive way.
+Conversely, if the proposal is led by faculty from the arts and/or humanities, the plan should describe efforts to intentional, life, physical, or social sciences; technology; engineering; or mathematics, or mathematics. - Rationale for Grand Challenges Catalyst Competition support that clearly indicates how the project falls outside the mission or scope of established external funding programs. - Detailed plans for achieving project sustainability through institutionalization and/or strategic pursuit of follow-on external funding. - A list of references cited (three pages maximum). - Biographical sketches in an agency-specific format (e.g., NIH, NSF, or USDA) or CVs or résumés up to three pages in length for the PI and any essential project personnel.
+The same format should be used for all team members.

-- Detailed plans for achieving project sustainability through institutionalization and/or strategic pursuit of follow-on external funding. - A list of references cited (three pages maximum) - Two-page CVs, résumés, or biographical sketches for the PI and any essential project personnel.
-The same format should be used for all team members. - A listing of current and pending support (internal and external) for the PI and any essential project personnel.
-The same format should be used for all team members. - A detailed budget (two pages maximum) and budget justification (three pages maximum). - A plan for managing project data (two pages maximum) appropriate to the emphasis and scale of the proposed work.
+- A listing of current and pending support (internal and external) for the PI and any essential project personnel.
+The same format should be used for all team members. - A detailed budget (two pages maximum) and budget justification (three pages maximum).
+Proposers may wish to consider and make use of the budget template and budget justification samples curated by the Office of Sponsored Programs on its forms and template webpage. - A plan for managing project data (two pages maximum) appropriate to the emphasis and scale of the proposed work.
 Data management consultation and resources are available throughout the university, including at the UNL Libraries and Holland Computing Center. - Letters of commitment from partners engaging in or supporting the project in ways that are essential to its completion and/or sustainability.
 Up to 12 letters may be submitted, but they should not be used to circumvent proposal page length requirements.